jatin7gupta/Ultimate-tic-tac-toe/readme.md

 Moves that block opponent from winning -> (5, 9, 10)
 Moves that bring little benefit -> (2, 4, 6)

-We assign weights to all these possible heuristic values and subtract the values with the opponent’s heuristic value which gives us our actual heuristic value (with consideration of the opponent).
+We assign weights to all these possible heuristic values and subtract the values with the opponentâ€™s heuristic value which gives us our actual heuristic value (with consideration of the opponent).